fauxsaurus/fauxsaur.us/src/en/blog/2019-03-02-learning-from-rwby-trailers.md

 ---
-author: Andrew R Quinn
-categories: en blog
 desc: "RWBY is not full of fetishized fanservice (though the camera could have aimed a little higher in the final trailer's opening).
 Instead, it features a colorful cast of characters in a unique world that seamlessly blends elements of sci-fi & fantasy with modernity.
 Also, the fight scenes, weapons, and music are amazing."
 img: ./img/rwby-trailers.jpg
-lang: en
-layout: post
-tags: analysis RWBY movies/tv
+imgAlt: 'RWBY Reveal Trailers'
+imgSize: 800
+tags: [post, analysis, RWBY, movies/tv]
 title: "Learning from RWBY's Trailers: Analysis, Review, Critique, and Commentary"
-type: article
 ---

-{:.fine-print}
-**Satirical Warning:** The following contains ~~spoilers and~~ opinions.
+{% finePrint "**Satirical Warning:** The following contains ~~spoilers and~~ opinions." %}

-{% include img.html url="/img/rwby-trailers.jpg" description="RWBY Reveal Trailers" %}
+{% image "/img/rwby-trailers.jpg", "RWBY Reveal Trailers" %}

 RWBY is not full of fetishized fanservice (though the camera could have aimed a little higher in the final trailer's opening).
 Instead, it features a colorful cast of characters in a unique world that seamlessly blends elements of sci-fi & fantasy with modernity.
 Also, the fight scenes, weapons, and music are amazing.